 Sponsor.
 Representative for Massachusetts's 3rd congressional district.
 Republican.

 Length: 2 pages

-This bill was introduced on March 23, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 23, 1995, in a previous session of Congress, but it did not receive a vote.

 Mar 23, 1995